 CFR Campus programs provide a forum for the educational community to interact with CFR experts and join the debate on foreign policy.
 Activities include the Academic Conference Call Series; live streaming of CFR meetings; workshops for college and university presidents and professors; briefings for students; exhibitions and events at conferences; and sharing the vast array of CFR resources and products for teaching and learning about international relations and the role of the United States in the world.

 Academic Conference Calls

 The Academic Conference Call series provides the opportunity for students across the country and around the world to participate in an interactive conversation with a CFR fellow, Foreign Affairs author, or other expert.
 Calls take place every other week during the fall and spring semesters and are dedicated to a wide range of international affairs and U.S. foreign policy topics.
 Background readings are distributed prior to each call, and the audio recording is posted online afterward.

-View the Winter/Spring 2018 Academic Conference Call series schedule.
+View the full schedule for the Winter/Spring 2019 Academic Conference Call series.
 Subscribe to the CFR Campus podcast via iTunes.